Current as of October 2022 | Download print version (in PDF)

 The Law on Associations provides for involuntary dissolution where (1) an association fails to submit its operations report six months after the end of the fiscal year to the Ministry of Justice; or (2) an association is not conducting activities in conformity with its statute and/or relevant laws, or the association does not have a specific office location.
 In both cases, the Ministry of Justice shall remove the association from the registration list and revoke the registration license (Law on Associations, Articles 18 and 23).

-Since 2005, the Ministry of Economy has dissolved 3,133 local and international NGOs involuntarily, or because of a voluntary decision by the NGO’s board members.
+Since 2005, the Ministry of Economy has dissolved 3,133 local NGOs including 2,882 local and 251 international NGOs involuntarily, or because of a voluntary decision by the NGO’s board members.
 In the case of voluntary dissolution of an association, any remaining assets will be transferred to a recipient identified in its governing statute, under the supervision of the Ministry of Justice.
 Where no recipient is identified, the assets will be transferred to an association with similar goals.
 Where no such association exists, the assets will be distributed to related ministries and departments (Law on Associations Article 19).
 In the case of forced dissolution, the court shall assign three persons, including representatives from the Ministries of Finance and Justice and civil society, to handle the liquidation of assets in accordance with the association’s governing statute.
 The court may decide to transfer remaining assets to another association with similar goals, or, if there is no such association, to related ministries (Law on Associations Article 21) The Law also prohibits the distribution of assets, upon dissolution, to individual founders, their family members, or relatives (Law on Associations Article 22).

 In early 2016, the Ministry of Justice (MoJ) officially announced through Islah Daily that all social organizations that were registered with the MoJ under the 2003 Law on Social Organizations which did not extend their registration licenses under Article 26 of the 2013 Law on Associations, were eliminated from the MoJ registry, thus making their activities unlawful.
 In total, 4,010 associations that were registered under the 2003 Social Organization Law were terminated through this official announcement by the MoJ.